microsoft/vscode-docs/docs/languages/cpp.md

 You can format an entire file with **Format Document** (`kb(editor.action.formatDocument)`) or just the current selection with **Format Selection** (`kb(editor.action.formatSelection)`) in right-click context menu.
 You can also configure auto-formatting with the following [settings](/docs/getstarted/settings.md):

-* `C_Cpp.clang_format_formatOnSave` - to format when you save your file.
+* `editor.formatOnSave` - to format when you save your file.
 * `editor.formatOnType` - to format as you type (triggered on the `kbstyle(;)` character).

 By default, the clang-format style is set to "file" which means it looks for a `.clang-format` file inside your workspace.
 If the `.clang-format` file is found, formatting is applied according to the settings specified in the file.
 If no `.clang-format` file is found in your workspace, formatting is applied based on a default style specified in the `C_Cpp.clang_format_fallbackStyle` [setting](/docs/getstarted/settings.md) instead.
-Currently, the default formatting style is "Visual Studio".
-Using "Visual Studio" formatting ensures that source code formatting will be compatible in both VS Code and Visual Studio Community.
+Currently, the default formatting style is "Visual Studio" which is an approximation of the default code formatter in Visual Studio.

 The "Visual Studio" clang-format style is not yet an official OOTB clang-format style but it implies the following clang-format settings: